BoHuang2018/hpc-htc-demo-stocks/README.md

 ### Step by Step Implementation
 Now let's implement this repository step by step.
+The line in **bold** is what we put in the Cloud Shell's terminal.

 #### 0. Before you start
 Because we will deploy the HTC-cluster on GCP, please make sure that you have created project and enabled billing on Google Cloud Platform.